Bright Daylight in; Minimum Heat out

-Importantly, a Solatube sun pipe only requires a small diameter opening through the roof to deliver the same amount of light as a much larger Velux style roof window or sky light.
+Importantly, a Solatube sun tunnel only requires a small diameter opening through the roof to deliver the same amount of light as a much larger Velux style roof window or sky light.
 This means there is a much smaller opportunity for heat to escape from your home.
 Combined with extremely good insulation they are the preferred sustainable choice for the provision of natural daylight.

 Cut out harmful UV radiation – Do Sun Tunnels provide heat?